limonyellow/confident/README.md

 #> title='my_app_1' port=3030 retry=True
 ```

-### Load deployments
+### Load deployment configs
-Deployment in Confident is basically a dictionary of configurations that only one will be loaded in the execution time
+Deployment config in Confident is basically a dictionary of configurations values that only one will be loaded in execution time
-depends on the key given.
+depends on a given key.
 This key is called `deployment_field` and it is one of the config object properties.
 For having the following deployment configurations (can also specified in a `json` or `yaml` file):
 ```python